CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 The above batch job runs the Julia script `script.jl` using one CPU core.

-## Batch job with multiple threads on single node
+## Single node job with multiple threads
 A sample of a multi-core Julia batch job on Puhti.
 We can start Julia with multiple threads by setting the `JULIA_NUM_THREADS` environment variable.
 Alternatively, we can use the `--threads` option.